mankamolnar/investify-wildfly-react-FutureBillionares/README.md

  If you want to make your link be able to work together with React's Router you have to use <Link to="/login"> instead of <a href="/login">.

  *** GOOD NEWS ***
  If you have read this document until this point YOU ARE ABLE BUILD SINGLE REACT APP !!!
+ Maybe we should celebrate shomehow? <0 ~ ~